- Online advertising is one of the best tools every small business needs to utilise because of the very many benefits it provides.

 The Importance of Landing Page and AdWords Structure

-As you can see, Google AdWords provides a great deal of flexibility when it comes to small business advertising.
+As you can see, Google AdWords for small business provides a great deal of flexibility when it comes to advertising.

 Considering the numerous benefits AdWords has, a lot of its success heavily relies on the website/landing page and whether or not your AdWords campaign is structured well according to best practise.
 There are specific requirements that website/landing pages require to have, to be able to lead to sales, calls, and enquiries on online forms.
 This is especially important for AdWords advertising, because Google assess the quality of your website and/or landing page as part of the quality score for each keyword you are bidding on.